Actindo-AG/Documentation/RetailSuiteAccounting/Operation/10_ManageReceipts.md

 - Clicking the [ASSIGN RECEIPT] button in the *BOOKING* tab to assign a receipt to an already existing booking in the bookings list; see [Retrieve a receipt](#retrieve-a-receipt).
 - Clicking the *BOOK RECEIPTS* tab to assign a receipt available as a PDF and create a booking manually; see [Book a receipt](#book-a-receipt).
-- Clicking the *Supplier receipts* menu entry in the *EDI* context menu to specifically assign a supplier receipt; see [Book a supplier receipt](#book-a-supplier-receipt)
+- Clicking the *Supplier receipts* menu entry in the *EDIT* context menu to specifically assign a supplier receipt; see [Book a supplier receipt](#book-a-supplier-receipt)

 > [Info] *Supplier receipts* is a special feature that interacts with the *Purchasing* and *Payment processing* modules, and therefore the appropriate settings must be configured first.